altocodenl/tagaway/qascript.md

 			- Do not add tags.
 			- Click on "Start Upload"
 			- When uploading finished - and not sooner -, green snackbar of "Upload completed successfully.
 You can see the pictures in the "View Pictures" section." should appear.
+			- Click on 'See all photos'.
+Go to 'view pictures'.
 			- The uploaded photos should be available in View Pictures > 'all pictures' and 'untagged'.
 			- In your device, duplicate the same photos as the previous batch, making sure they have different filenames
 			- Choose 'upload files'